OctopusDeploy/blog/.github/pull_request_template.md

 ## Publication date

 If there are considerations for when to publish this post, mention them here.
-For example, this post is supporting material for a webinar I'll be conducting on date, or this post should not published until after a specific release on date.
+For example, this post is supporting material for a webinar I'm conducting on [date], or this post should not get published until after a specific release on [date].